 The Langley-based farm and winery, which was purchased by Lee and Patrick Murphy in 1997, boasts orchards and vineyards, producing crops they deploy into their many products, including pickles and jams - all things preserves.
-Lee Murphy quite literally "wrote the book" on the subject; her cookbook The Preservatory was released in spring 2017.
+Lee Murphy quite literally "wrote the book" on the subject; her cookbook The Preservatory was released in the spring of 2017.

-Preservatory Provisions & Toast Bar is described by Lee and Patrick as "a hyper-local specialty food market and casual standup toast cafe."
+Preservatory Provisions & Toast Bar is described by Lee and Patrick as "a hyper-local specialty food market and casual stand-up toast cafe."

 Customers will be able to shop from shelves loaded with "preserves, pickles, honey, chocolates and so much more," offering what The Preservatory team says will be "a truly delicious slice of B.C."

 For those in search of a light bite, the Toast Bar will feature a menu of "elevated toasts highlighting The Preservatory preserves atop the freshest bread from the best local bakeries paired with B.C.’s bounty of seasonal veggies, herbs, artisanal cheese."
 The cheese will be supplied by Public Market neighbours Benton Bros, who were among the first to stock Vista D'Oro products (and still do).